chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/microsoft-fakes/shims/index.md

 ShimBehaviors.Current = ShimBehaviors.DefaultValue;
 ```

-## Identifying Interaction with External Dependencies
+## identifying interaction with external dependencies
 By setting `Behavior` property of a shim type to `ShimBehaviors.NotImplemented`, any access to a member of that type throws a `NotImplementedException`.
 This
 can serve as a signal during testing to indicate code is attempting to access an external component:
 ```cs